Bounteous-Inc/Magento-Multi-Location-Inventory/README.md

 ##Description
 Allows the creation of multiple inventory locations in Magento along with assigning those inventory locations to store views.

+##Use Cases
+Multi Location Inventory is likely a good fit if any of the following statements accurately describe the needs of the inventory and shipping management solution.

+ - ships from multiple locations, and has restrictions on which warehouses ship to which store views (e.g. regional warehouses that coincide with regional store views)
+ - uses Magento to manage their inventory levels across multiple warehouses (even if they aren’t restricted in where they ship).
+ - SKUs overlap between store views and represent different products.
+This isn't advised.

+Multi Location Inventory does not support the following situations out of the box, but it is likely a good starting point if...
+ - Client ships from multiple locations, has no restrictions on where each warehouse ships to, and has a reason to store inventory data separately in Magento (e.g. shipping quotes depend on inventory location)

 ##Installation
 1. Create Locations
 2. Run Multi Location Inventory Indexer